-My thought process since I migrated to the U.S. has turned out to be more challenging as well as questioning self and facing a certain kind of anxiety which is a growing concern regarding the vulnerability of our very existence in anywhere in this planet.
-As an artist from the Indian diaspora and moving into a different demographic reality from my native home, I find it extremely difficult to disassociate myself from the burning issues of our times, especially the increasing political and racial bigotry recent years causing an immense damage to human relationships.
+My thought process since I migrated to the U.S. four years ago has turned out to be more challenging as well as questioning self and facing a certain kind of anxiety which is a growing concern regarding the vulnerability of our very existence anywhere in this planet.
+As an artist from the Indian diaspora and moving into a different demographic reality from my native home, it is not easy to adopt the new home, to understand the society and to get accustomed with it.
 Like many other artists, I am deeply affected by the relentless cycle of violence in various parts of the world and the immense suffering it has been causing.
-My concerns are become more intense about never-ending wars, threat of atomic weapons, industrial and environmental pollution and our excessive consumption of natural resources which is threatening our very existence.
-We face risks every day, which is existential risk that threaten to wipe out humanity.
+My concerns have become more intense about never ending wars, threat of atomic weapons, industrial and environmental pollution and our excessive consumption of natural resources which is threatening our very existence.
+We face risks everyday, which is existential risk that threaten to wipe out humanity.
 These risks are not just for big disasters, but for the disasters that could end history.
 This uncertainty of life of the planet we call home has shaken my trust and confidence in the future of humanity.
-There is a sense of loss which is why the images of earth are repeatedly coming into my visual space in micro and macro level.
+There is a sense of loss which is why the images of earth are repeatedly coming into my visual space in a micro and macro level.
 ‘Perilous Home’ should be taken as the way we have treated our own home and face the inevitable circumstances.